ababen/cs50w-project2/README.md

 -I am stuck on channel selection. chat.js and chat.html

-I need to figure out how to join a channel and have the messages of that channel only displayed inside that channel.
+I need to figure out how to join a channel and have the messages of that channel only displayed inside that channel.z